 Chelsea pre-season 2021: Fixtures, key dates and will new signings be involved?

-Chelsea have returned for pre-season training, with Thomas Tuchel’s side set to play their first friendly of the summer away at Arsenal on August 1.
+Chelsea have returned for pre-season training, with Thomas Tuchel’s side set to play their first friendly behind closed doors against Peterborough United on July 17.

-They will subsequently face Tottenham at Stamford Bridge in front of an almost-full stadium as part of a series of matches to raise funds for Mind, the UK's leading mental health charity, and the three club's respective foundations.
+They will subsequently face Arsenal and Tottenham in front of almost-full stadiums as part of a series of matches to raise funds for Mind, the UK's leading mental health charity, and the three club's respective foundations.

 As first revealed by Goal, prior to these matches, Chelsea have planned a summer training camp in Ireland having returned to training on the week commencing July 5.